 Set Clear Expectations For Your Students

-By now most students are getting the hang of navigating their online classrooms.
-However, it’s never too late to establish expectations for distance learning and remote engagement.
+By now, most students have learnt how to navigate their online classrooms.
+However, it’s never too late to establish expectations for distance learning and remote engagement, especially if you’ll be teaching over the summer.
 That may mean revisiting the basics of how to pin a screen on Google Meet or muting the microphone when someone else is talking.

 It may also look like determining appropriate ways to connect with others online or being a respectful listener.
 Practicing these expectations is not just important for students now, but also helps build their executive functioning skills for future use.